MartinPankraz/Security-Insights-2-Action/README.md

 Security incidents affect every company at some point.
 Given the threat landscape: It is **not** a question of **if but when**.
 According to [Statista 2022](https://www.statista.com/statistics/1275029/length-of-downtime-after-ransomware-attack/) the average downtime duration increases year over year and circles around 22 days.
 That is enough for some companies to suffer considerable damage or even go out of business. **SAP systems are a prime target** for cyber attackers.

-The ability to detect suspicious activity and timely react on them is key to reduce damage.
+The ability to detect suspicious activity automatically and timely react on them is key to reduce damage.
+This practice is called `Security Orchestration, Automation and Response (SOAR)`.

 ## 🔭 Introduction